-When I used this dehydrator, it took all night and a few more hours early morning.
-So I was waiting for a total of 12+ hours.
+When I used this dehydrator, it took all night and a few more hours early in the morning.
+So, I was waiting for a total of 11+ hours.

-I’ve been sharing my Ninja Foodi posts here if you are new around here.
+I’ve been sharing my Ninja Foodi posts here if you are new.
 I did a complete review of it here.
-I couldn’t be more impressed with this machine.
+I couldn’t be more impressed with this machine, it’s become my best friend.
 I almost love it MORE than my Kitchenaid mixer, which is my first true love.

 How to Make Dehydrated Apples in the Ninja Foodi